bjornarhagen/Dotfiles/docs/gnome.md

 If you are using GNOME instead of Sway, here are some tips and tricks.

+## Keyboard shortcuts

+By default alt+tab switches between applications, which is annoyting when you have multiple instances of a single application.
+To fix this go to settings -> keyboard shortcuts -> search for "switch windows" and assign that to alt+tab instead.

 ## Custom theme

 1. Make sure GNOME Shell Extentions is installed (should be by default): https://extensions.gnome.org/